ToruNiina/cortex/README.md

 Cortex
 ====

-a brainfuck interpreter to run and understand brainfuck written in c++11.
+a brainfuck interpreter to run and understand `brainfuck` written in c++11.

 ## Usage

 ### Run Brainfuck code

-You can specify brainfuck source code as command line argument.
+You can specify a brainfuck source code file as a command line argument.

 ```sh
 $ cortex source.bf